cloudflare/cloudflare-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 # Provision Cloudflare with SCIM

-By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access on a per-user basis.
+By connecting a System for Cross-domain Identity Management (SCIM) provider, you can provision access to the Cloudflare dashboard on a per-user basis.

 This guide will use Okta as the SCIM provider.

 ## Prerequisites

-- In Cloudflare, [Super Administrator](/fundamentals/account-and-billing/account-maintenance/change-super-admin/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
+- In Cloudflare, [Super Administrator](/fundamentals/account-and-billing/members/roles/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
 - In Okta, access to the `Create groups` and `Manage applications` [permissions](https://help.okta.com/en-us/Content/Topics/Security/custom-admin-role/about-role-permissions.htm).

 ## Limitations